YannickYeh/Create-Your-Own-Image-Classifier/README.md

 # Image Classifier Project

-This project is a CLI application that allows users to train a deep learning model on a dataset of images and then use that model to predict the classes of new images.
-Built with Python and PyTorch.
+## Udacity AI Programming with Python: Image Classifier

+This repository contains the code for a command-line image classifier built with **PyTorch**.
+The application uses transfer learning (VGG16 or ResNet50) to identify different species of flowers.

+## 📁 Project Structure
+- `train.py`: Trains a new network on a dataset and saves the model as a checkpoint.
+- `predict.py`: Uses a trained network to predict the class for an input image.
+- `model_utils.py`: Contains functions for loading models and building the classifier.
+- `processing_utils.py`: Handles image preprocessing and scaling.

 ## 🚀 Key Features
 - **Transfer Learning:** Uses pre-trained models (VGG16, ResNet50, etc.) to achieve high accuracy with small datasets.